hendrixmar/mexico-states-api/README.md

 ## Docker

-MKAD API is very easy to install and deploy in a Docker container.
+It is very easy to install and deploy in a Docker container.

 By default, the Docker will expose port 8080, so change this within the Dockerfile if necessary.
 In my case I had to modify the port number by getting it from